-Kidney pain — also called renal pain — refers to pain arising from infection, injury or inflammation of a kidney.
-You may feel kidney pain as a dull, one-sided ache in your upper abdomen, side or back.
+Kidney pain — also called renal pain — refers to pain from disease or injury to a kidney.
+You might feel kidney pain or discomfort as a dull, one-sided ache in your upper abdomen, side or back.
 But pain in these areas is often unrelated to your kidneys.

 Call your doctor for a same-day appointment if:

-- You have constant, dull, one-sided pain in your back or flank
+- You have constant, dull, one-sided pain in your back or side

-- You experience fever, body aches and fatigue
+- You have fever, body aches and fatigue

-- You've recently had a urinary tract infection
+- You've had a recent urinary tract infection

-- Steinman TI, et al. Pain syndromes in autosomal dominant polycystic kidney disease. http://www.uptodate.com/home.
+- Steinman TI, et al. Pain syndromes in autosomal dominate polycystic kidney disease. http://www.uptodate.com/home.
 Accessed Jan.
-8, 2014.
+14, 2017.

 - Kidney infection (pyelonephritis).
 National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/kidney-disease/kidney-infection-pyelonephritis.
 Accessed Jan.
 14, 2017.